Greg Hansen: Arizona Wildcats can exhale after nearly joining ranks of Pac-12 pariahs

 Too bad UTRGV didn’t schedule the Cal Bears this year.

-This is the worst Pac-12 basketball pre-conference season since 2011-12, when the league went 0-12 against Top 25 teams, failed to win an NCAA Tournament game and lost to, among others, Fairfield, Middle Tennessee State, Idaho, Cal-Riverside, NC-Asheville, Weber State and Harvard.
+This is the worst Pac-12 basketball pre-conference season since 2011-12, when the league went 0-12 against Top 25 teams, failed to win an NCAA Tournament game and lost to, among others, Fairfield, Middle Tennessee State, Idaho, Cal Riverside, UNC Asheville, Weber State and Harvard.

 Yes, Harvard beat Utah in December 2011